grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 A boolean, true or false.
 When this option is enabled (set to true), all of the verifications that would otherwise be done to establish trust in a server provided TLS certificate will be ignored.
-This only applies to connections created by VU code, such as http requests.
+This only applies to connections created from code, such as HTTP requests.
 Available in `k6 run` and `k6 cloud` commands

 | Env                           | CLI                          | Code / Config file      | Default |